 They should last for at least 6 months, but you’ll need to keep an eye on the consistency.
 Because they’re made of natural butters, they might soften in the summer if left in a warm bathroom or allowed to sit in the sun.

-You can always try adding more beeswax to make them firmer, but that will also make them a little more difficult to use since they won’t melt as easily.
+You can always try adding beeswax like we did here to make them firmer, but that will also make them a little more difficult to use since they won't melt as easily.

 If left to sit in the wet shower, these sugar scrub bars can start to mold.
 But by that time, they’ll also be a soupy mess.
 It’s best to store these in a dry place when not in use.